-6.2.1.1 What is a Public Record?
+6.2.1.1 Defining a Public Record.

-As a general rule, "all records required to be kept under A.R.S. § 39-121.01(B), are presumed open to the public for inspection as public records."
-Carlson v.
-Pima County, 141 Ariz.
-487, 491, 687 P.2d 1242, 1246 (1984).
-Section 39-121.01(B) requires that all officers and public bodies maintain records, including records defined in A.R.S. § 41-151.18, that are reasonably necessary to provide an accurate accounting of their official activities and government-funded activities.
-"Records" are defined in A.R.S. § 41-141.18 as follows:
+"Public Record" is not defined in statute, though A.R.S. § 39-121.01(B) requires all officers and public bodies to "maintain records, including records defined in A.R.S. § 41-151.18, that are reasonably necessary to provide an accurate accounting of their official activities and government-funded activities.
+"Records" are defined in A.R.S. § 41-151.18 as:

-all books, papers, maps, photographs or other documentary materials, regardless of physical form or characteristics, including prints or copies of such items produced or reproduced on film or electronic media pursuant to § 41-1348, made or received by any governmental agency in pursuance of law or in connection with the transaction of public business and preserved or appropriate for preservation by the agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations or other activities of the government, or because of the informational and historical value of data contained therein.
+all books, papers, maps, photographs or other documentary materials, regardless of physical form or characteristics, including prints or copies of such items produced or reproduced on film or electronic media pursuant to § 41-151.16, made or received by any governmental agency in pursuance of law or in connection with the transaction of public business and preserved or appropriate for preservation by the agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations or other activities of the government, or because of the informational and historical value of data contained in the record, and includes records that are made confidential by statute.